10 Tips on Protecting Your Identity Online

+The best way to protect your personal information online is to create an online identity.
 The reason why you want to make an online identity is to to keep your real life private from your online life.
 Some people like to keep those lives separate.
 I play video games a lot, and mostly online.
-Do I want some nutcase tracking me down by giving out any shred of my real life information?
+Do I want someone tracking me down by giving out any shred of my real life information?
 I think not.
 So, I created my own online identity to provide that privacy.
 While it may not be perfect, it has helped me feel secure and safe from what others may do to me.
 This article will cover how to make and use an online identity effectively.

 Warning Regarding Online Identities